iiisthu/OS2021_Fall/Thread-2/deadlock/README.md

 Given the initial amount of resources and the instructions (i.e. workload arguments, see `main.cc` for example usage), your job is to run these instructions in parallel without deadlocks.
+The order of the instructions can be arbitrary -- you can start them simultaneously or sequentially, as long as they are thread safe.
 You may prevent the deadlock from happening or recover from deadlocked threads.
 In some cases where two instructions cannot run in parallel, you can run them sequentially.
 However, in general cases, you should make full use of multi-threading.
 You will get penalized if all instructions are executed sequentially even when it is apparently parallelizable (e.g. two instructions without any overlap on resource requests).
 We guarantee that all the instructions can finish when executed sequentially.